18F/contracting-cookbook/_recipes/hosting-environments.md

 ---
 # Hosting Environments

+> The offeror shall ensure that the application meet the '12-factor application' methodology to ensure automated, reproducible deployments to multiple environments.
+The offeror shall deploy development, staging, and production environments within the Amazon Web Service Cloud provided by [agency].

 In almost every modern project, a software developer will develop an application on his or her computer ("locally") and will deploy the application into one or more "hosting environments."
 Normally, these environments allow the development team to accomplish certain goals, such as:
 * Development: to allow the team to build the application;
 * Testing: to make sure that the application performs as it is expected;